 Below is the full list of the accelerators offered by OneKey Optimizer and my investigation of what changes it does on the system:

 This only changes its own checkbox in OneKey Optimizer.
-It has no effect on the system whatsoever.
+It doesn’t affect the system whatsoever.

 - “Improve the response speed of the foreground apps.”